aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 - if near intersection mixed traffic has 2 lanes (NLanes_away=2), and relative green time is 50% (Time_green/ Time_cycle = 0.6), then far from intersection (Nlanes_away) can be only one lane without affecting the segment performace:

 NLanes_away >=  2 * 0.5 = 1.0

+- If we are planning a mid-block station with signalized crossing access, the green time for traffic mid-block over the cycle time has to be included in the equation:

+NLanes_away >= NLanes_intersection *

 ### Minimum Recommended Distance between the BRT Station and the Intersection from mixed-traffic perspective